rsyncOSX/RsyncArguments/README.md

 A Swift package for building rsync command arguments in RsyncUI.
 This package provides type-safe, maintainable builders for creating rsync parameters for synchronization, snapshot, and remote sync operations.

-## Note

-This SPM is still in testing.
-DO NOT USE.

 ## Features

 - ✅ **Type-safe** parameter configuration